coffeecoding/EasyNotes/README.md

 # EasyNotes

-Cross-platform Flutter client (iOS, Android, and Windows) for EasyNotes (name preliminary!), an End-to-End-Encrypted note taking app with (to me) just the right level of abstraction: Notes in Topics infinitely nestable Subtopics - kind of like files and folders in your filesystem.
+Cross-platform Flutter client (iOS, Android, and Windows) for EasyNotes (name pending!), an End-to-End-Encrypted note taking app with (to me) just the right level of abstraction: Notes in Topics infinitely nestable Subtopics - kind of like files and folders in your filesystem.

 The Backend is in another (currently private) repo, and will be linked here shortly.